YordanGeorgiev/qto/doc/md/features_doc.md

 ### 1.3.
 Related documentation
 This document is part of the qto application documentation-set, which contains the following documents:
  - readme - the initial readme file of the project
+ - enduser_guide_doc - the end users guide - mostly ui usage and concepts
  - concepts_doc - contains the concepts of the application
  - userstories_doc - the collection of userstories used to describe "what is desired"
- - SystemGuide - architecture and System description
+ - system_guide_doc - architecture and System description
- - DevOps Guide - a guide for the developers and devops operators
+ - devops_guide_doc - a guide for the developers and devops operators
- - Installation Guide - a guide for installation of the application
+ - installation_guide_doc - a guide for installation of the application
- - Features and Functionalities - description of the current features and functionalities
+ - features_doc - description of the current features and functionalities
- - Requirements - description of the Requirements for the application
+ - requirements_doc - description of the Requirements for the application

 All the documents should be updated and redistributed in combination of the current version of the appilication and should be found under the following directories: